 - 1. Consultant and Referral Agency Review.
-The Director may authorize all or a portion of the review of any phase of an application to be performed by an outside consultant and sent to referral agencies that the County deems appropriate for the application. - 2.
+The Director may authorize all or a portion of the review of any phase of an application to be performed by an outside consultant and sent to referral agencies. - 2.
 Applicant Responsible for Review Costs.
 The costs of consultant and referral agency reviews are the responsibility of the Applicant.